Transport in Martinique

 Martinique is a small Caribbean island that is an overseas department/region and single territorial collectivity of France.
 An integral part of the French Republic, Martinique is located in the Lesser Antilles of the West Indies in the eastern Caribbean Sea.
 It has a land area of 1128 km2 and a population of 376,480 inhabitants as of January 2016.
 One of the Windward Islands, it is directly north of Saint Lucia, northwest of Barbados and south of Dominica.
 Martinique is also an Outermost Region (OMR) of the European Union and a special territory of the European Union; the currency in use is the euro.
 Virtually the entire population speaks both French (the sole official language) and Martinican Creole.

 Given its geography, the balance of its transport network is unusual: there are three airports, only 2.5 km of heritage railway, and 2,105 km of paved highways (in 2000).
 Sea transport is also important, and there are two harbours at Fort-de-France and La Trinité.

 Road transport

 As of 2000, Martinique had 2,105 km of paved highways.

-There is a part of the N5 road that has been upgraded to a motorway, running from the capital Fort-de-France through Lamentin, Ducos and Rivière Salée until Les Coteaux.
+Part of the N5 road has been upgraded to a motorway, running from the capital Fort-de-France through Lamentin, Ducos and Rivière Salée until Les Coteaux.

+The part from Fort-de-France to the Martinique Aimé Césaire International Airport is designated as A1 (972), part of the French autoroute system.